-Our responses to a sample of questions commonly asked by patients are presented below.
+Our responses to a sample of questions commonly asked by individuals seeking our services are presented below.
 If you have questions or would like more information about our practice, please feel free to contact us.

 What is a clinical psychologist?

 A clinical psychologist is a regulated health care professional.
 In Ontario, psychologists are regulated by the College of Psychologists of Ontario.
-The College functions to assure that psychologists maintain the highest standards of professional practice and conduct.
+The College functions to ensure that psychologists maintain the highest standards of professional practice and conduct.
 Only psychologists who are registered with the College on the basis of a doctoral degree are permitted to use the title “doctor”.
-Doctoral level clinical psychologists are among the most highly educated, trained and experienced health care providers in the field of mental health.
+Doctoral-level clinical psychologists are among the most highly educated, trained, and experienced health care providers in the field of mental health.

-What might I expect during our first meeting?
+What might I expect during my first therapy session?

 Many people feel nervous about the first meeting and, in particular, about the prospect of sharing personal information with a stranger.
 That said, it is common for people to state that they began to feel more at ease or even relieved as their initial meeting progressed.
 It is our job to create a meeting space in which patients feel comfortable, safe, and secure.

-The first meeting is an opportunity for your psychologist to get to know you.
-Your therapist will invite you to share whatever information you wish.
-He/she will also ask you questions in order to better understand or clarify the information you provide.
+The first meeting is an opportunity for your therapist to get to know you.
+You will be invited to share whatever information you wish.
+Your therapist will also ask you questions in order to better understand or clarify the information you provide.

-The first meeting is also an opportunity for you to get a sense of whether or not your psychologist is the right fit for you.
-We appreciate the importance of “fit” and, if you were to feel you would rather see another therapist, we would be pleased to recommend other professionals who might be a better match.
+The first meeting is also an opportunity for you to get a sense of whether your therapist is the right fit for you.
+We appreciate the importance of “fit” and, if you were to feel you would rather see another therapist, we would be pleased to recommend other professionals who may be a better match.
 Similarly, if we were to determine that another professional may be better able to meet your needs and goals, we would discuss this with you and, upon your request, refer you to someone better suited.

-While each of us has his/her own approach and style, we share the following fundamentals:
+While each of us has a distinctive approach and style, we share the following fundamentals: